Fp-Package/flow/README.md

 ## Installation

 1. Install the package by running `npm install`.
+2. Import the `main.css` that is passed with this package, into your project.
-2. Create a container with class `fp-scroll-container` and make sure it takes the height you intend for.
+3. Create a container with class `fp-scroll-container` and make sure it takes the height you intend for.
 Apply height if necessary.
 Careful, it has to match the class name exactly.
-3. You are ready to go.
+4. You are ready to go.

 ## Usage

-1. Import the class FPFlow from the package.
+1. Import the class `FPFlow` from the package.
 2. Instantiate `FPFlow`.
-Eg.: `const flow = new FPFlow()`
+Eg.: `const flow = new FPFlow()`.
-3. Import the main.css into the project that is passed with this package
-4. Call the methods provided by the instantiated object created from `FPFlow` class to perform specific tasks.
+3. Call the methods provided by the instantiated object created from `FPFlow` class to perform specific tasks.

 ## Methods

-There are various methodes that can be easily viewed but the most used are descibed below.
+There are various methods that can be easily viewed but the most used are descibed below.

 ### addNode
 #### Parameter
 HTMLElement of the node.
 If you are using React, use `createElement` method.
 For angular you have to use `Dynamic Component Rendering`.

 #### Description
-To add a node, you simply call `addNode` method on the intantiated object by passing the html element of your node that you want to create
+To add a node, simply call `addNode` method on the intantiated object by passing the html element of your node that you want to create.

 ### removeNode
 #### Parameter
-Id of the node that you received on calling addNode method
+Id of the node that you received on calling addNode method.

 #### Description
 To remove a node, you simply call `removeNode` method on the intantiated object by passing the `id` of your node that you got by doing `addNode`.